adhityaravi/fire-flakes/README.md

 - Basic **Git** setup
 - SSH keys added to GitHub if configuring via a private repo

 **Note:** This requirement list the minimum.
-There coould be app level requirements for specific programs (e.g., `git`, `neovim`, etc.) for accessing the full feature-set.
-This will be documented in the wiki.
+There could be app level requirements for specific programs (e.g., `git`, `neovim`, etc.) for accessing the full feature-set.
+This will be documented in the [wiki](https://github.com/adhityaravi/fire-flake/wiki).

 ---